Can you take Viagra with alcohol?

 How long after a drink can you take Viagra?

-As far as we know, there’s no need to space out alcohol and Viagra, as long as you are drinking modest amounts (sticking to the 1–2 drinks per day max as recommended by the Centers for Disease Control and Prevention or CDC).
-Just know that there’s a chance you could experience more side effects like facial flushing, headaches, or lightheadedness.
+As far as we know, there’s no need to space out alcohol and Viagra, as long as you are drinking modest amounts — sticking to the 1–2 drinks per day max as recommended by the Centers for Disease Control and Prevention (CDC).
+Just know that there’s a chance you could experience more side effects, such as facial flushing, headaches, or lightheadedness.

-You may also want to drink some extra water or other non-alcoholic fluids to offset some of those potential effects.
-And don’t forget to take the regular safety precautions you take when consuming alcohol, like ensuring your environment is safe and avoiding driving while under the influence.
+You may also want to drink extra water or other non-alcoholic fluids to help offset some of those potential effects.
+Taking regular safety precautions when consuming alcohol is also important — such as ensuring your environment is safe and avoiding driving while under the influence.

-How much Viagra and alcohol is too much?
+How much alcohol is too much when taking Viagra?

 • 12 ounces of beer (with 5% alcohol content)